citrus/dummier/README.md

     after_migrate

-Place appropriatly named files in `test/dummy_hooks` and dummier will find and execute them automatically!
+Place appropriately named files in `test/dummy_hooks` and dummier will find and execute them automatically!

 You can use [Rails::Generators::Actions](http://api.rubyonrails.org/classes/Rails/Generators/Actions.html) as well as [Thor::Actions](http://textmate.rubyforge.org/thor/Thor/Actions.html) in your hooks.
 Also, since hooks are just `eval`'d into the [Dummer::AppGenerator](http://rubydoc.info/gems/dummier/0.1.0/Dummier/AppGenerator), you have access to all of [those methods](http://rubydoc.info/gems/dummier/0.1.0/Dummier/AppGenerator) as well.